mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Single Ship Leader of the
 outer steppe

-‘Vessel-of-the-outer-steppe’ is usually abbreviated to ‘vessel’ by non-K’kree but the term is a single word in their own language and always used by the K’kree themselves.
+'Vessel-of-the-outer-steppe' is usually abbreviated to 'vessel' by non-K'kree but the term is a single word in their own language and always used by the K'kree themselves.
 Great vessel-of-the-
 outer-steppe